csernazs/misc/docs/python_programming_guide.md

     # read the file, which can still raise exceptions but those are exceptional cases
 ```

+## Checking files, directories

+When TOCTOU is not feasible, we want to check for the existence of the path.

+Notable differences in python that it can check for a path existence
+(`path.exists()`)  and specifically for existence of a file (`path.is_file()`)
+or a directory (`path.is_dir()`) or for other special cases.

+If there's a change before open for a path, then it should be checking by
+`is_file`, similar if the code following expect the path to be directory it
+should be checked by `is_dir` (eg you want to get the contents of the directory).

+For such checks it is important that for the users we communicate it in a proper
+way, eg *no such file* or *no such directory* but not like *path does not exist*.

 ## Avoid nested ifs

 It is ok to check some value and then `return` or `break` or `continue`.